-"For" Clause Basics
+"Did [Not] Perform" Clause Basics

-Creating a "For" Clause
+Creating a "Did [Not] Perform" Clause

 Did vs Did Not Do

-- Show users who did "Subscribe" and also did "Email Clicked" at least once within the prior 7 days.
+- Show the total count of events where users who did Subscribe also did Email Clicked at least once within the prior 7 days.

-- Show users who did "Subscribe" and did not "Email Clicked" within the prior 7 days.
+- Show the total count of events where users who did Subscribe did not do Email Clicked within the prior 7 days.

 Adjusting Event Count

-After adding an event with the "For" clause you can adjust for the number of times users performed this event, such as “greater than or equal to 1 time”, "less than 5 times", or "greater than 3 times".
-For example, you can view users who did "Subscribe", and also did "Email Clicked" more than 3 times within the 7 days prior to subscribing.
+After adding an event using the Did [not] Perform clause, you can adjust for the number of times users performed this event, such as greater than or equal to 1 time, less than 5 times, or greater than 3 times.
+For example, you can view the event count for users who did Subscribe, and also did Email Clicked greater than 3 times within the 7 days prior to subscribing.

 Adjusting Date Range

-When using "within the prior/subsequent", the second menu allows you to select a preset or custom count based on minutes, hours, days, weeks, or months.
+When using within the prior/subsequent, the second menu allows you to select a preset or custom count based on minutes, hours, days, weeks, or months.

 Multiple "For" Clauses

-For example, you could view how many people did "Subscribe" for users who did "Email Clicked" 2 times or greater within the prior 7 days, and did "Blog View" 3 times or greater within the prior 7 days.
+For example, you could view the event count for users who did Subscribe for users who also did Email Clicked 2 times or more within the prior 7 days, and also did Blog View 3 times or more within the prior 7 days.
 This will show users who clicked email links and viewed content within 7 days before subscribing.

 Keep In Mind

-For example, "Subscribe" events in the chart window will have occurred within the Last 7 Days of the current date, as set in the date range menu at the base of the query builder.
-However, the "Email Clicked" and "Blog View" events will have occurred within the 7 days prior to "Subscribe".
-If a "Subscribe" event occurred 6 days ago, and "Email Clicked" occurred 6 days prior to that, the "Subscribe" event will be counted even though "Email Clicked" occurred 12 days prior to today.
+For example, Subscribe events in the chart window could have occurred within the Last 7 Days of the current date, as set in the date range menu at the base of the query builder.
+However, the Email Clicked and Blog View events will have occurred within the 7 days prior to the Subscribe event.